richjenks/epic-index/readme.md

 - **Usable file listing**: Browse files in a clean interface.
 - **Responsive**: Need to show something on your phone?
 Navigating localhost is easy!
 - **Custom Links**: Want a link to your PHPMyAdmin from webroot?
 How about some reference material from within a project folder?
 Custom Links can do just that.
+- **Password Protection**: Want to put Teepee on a network- or public-accessible URL?
+No problem; just add a password.
 - **Breadcrumbs**: They worked for Hansel and Grettel, now they'll work for you!
 - **Faenza Icons**: Modern and unambiguous icons.
 - **Friendly Filesizes**: Can handle up to yottabyte-sized files—that's 1 trillion terabytes!